mblue9/EuroBioC2024/content/submissions.md

 ### Flashtalk

-Flashtalks are very short presentations (5 min or less) that may be submitted up until the day of the session.
+Flashtalks are very short presentations (5 min or less) that may be submitted up until the day of the session, granted on a first come, first served basis.

 Please refer to the [conference schedule](../schedule/) for the date and time of the flashtalk session.